Dustint24309/front-end-student-materials/06-p5js/03b-control-flow.md

 Welcome back!
 Here's what we're working on in this lab:

 ## Learning Targets and Objective
-- LT 1.15 - I can explain what a boolean value is and how to use it
+- LT 1.15 - I can use an if / else statemetn 1, 2, or 3+ branches
-- LT 1.14 - I can use comparison operators in a conditional statement
+- LT 1.16 - I can use logical operators to combine conditions
-- Objective: Accurately answer 80% of the quick quiz questions at the end of this lab
+- Objective: Construct an animation where a ball bounces off the top and bottom walls using conditionals and logical operators.

 ## Terminology Takedown
 - **conditional**
 - **boolean**
-- **evaluate**
+- **control flow**
-- **comparison**
+- **comparison operator**
-- **operator**
+- **logical operator**

 ## Before you start...